 Financial Literacy Workshop

 To ensure continued use of financial aid, understanding how to maintain your eligibility is a top priority.
 Failure to take corrective action to protect your financial aid eligibility may result in the loss of your aid for subsequent term(s).
 The college has a workshop to assist you in understanding the delicate tasks of being placed on financial aid warning.
+You can register for a session using our RSVP form.

 For additional information, please contact the Student Success Center at (708) 974-5277 or email firstname.lastname@example.org.